 To put things in perspective, Level 3 is the same tier given to many other tourist hotspots that have an uptake in criminal activity including the following countries:

-I have been to both Belize and Italy and I have never wondered is it safe to travel to those countries.
+I have been to both Belize and Italy and I have never wondered if it is safe to travel to those countries.
 Are you concerned about traveling to Italy?

 Italy has the same level 3 warning so why is Mexico considered more violent and why are you asking is Puerto Vallarta safe?

-U.S. State Department Unveils New Mexico Travel Warnings
+U.S. Department of State Unveils New Mexico Travel Warnings

 Puerto Vallarta – Level 3: Reconsider Travel